 Instead of hiring professional contractors, they chose to DIY instead.
 Some homeowners were confident about their skills and wanted to save money.
 Others are afraid of letting outsiders into their property for fear of contracting the virus.

 Contractors follow health and safety measures to give their customers confidence.
 But when you live with someone who is a part of the population at greater risk of developing severe complications from the virus, it becomes a must that extra precautions are observed.
 This is another reason why they chose to buy tools and materials and DIY home projects instead.

 Reduce Mental Stress

-The pandemic caused many people to experience mental health issues.
+The pandemic caused many people to experience mental health issues, says the BBC.
 More people are now suffering from stress, depression, anxiety, and other mental health issues.
-For homeowners, they found DIY home improvements to be actually therapeutic.
+For homeowners they found DIY home improvements to be therapeutic.

-Home improvements gave homeowners a reason to take their eyes off the news even for a little while.
-They finally found an activity they can focus on and have control over.
-Instead of stressing about how many people are suffering during the pandemic, they would rather focus on their project and have more productive days.
+Home improvements gave homeowners a reason to take their eyes off the news, even for a little while.
+They finally found an activity they could focus on and have control over.
+Instead of stressing how many people are suffering during the pandemic, they focus on their project and have more productive days.

 Since we now spend more time at home, we get to see the things we could tackle.
 We have more time to make our living space better fit our new lifestyle.
 What used to be a space for sleeping, bonding, and recreation turned into the family’s school, office, gym, etc.

 Whenever we finish a DIY home improvement project, we get that sense of accomplishment.
 It also helps boost our confidence which many people lost during the crisis.
 Some even found that they have a knack and skill in DIY projects and are now planning to turn this into a business opportunity.